• info@discoveraltitude.com

 • Pee-bottle (it's handy if you don't want to go out of the room during the night)

-Buying climbing gears are more expensive back home so, in which we can arrange all the gears for an additional cost of $350 USD. (cost of the renting gears keep changing so, please enquire for updated price)
+Buying climbing gear is more expensive back home, but we can arrange all the gear for an additional cost of USD 350.
+(The cost of renting gear keeps changing so, please enquire for an updated price)

-These are the lists below you need to bring for Baruntse Expedition.
+These are the lists below you need to bring for the Baruntse Expedition.

 • Synthetic insulated paint